gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 * Greenfield projects have a higher degree of risk
 * Brownfield projects have a clearer project direction
 * Greenfield projects require a more significant development effort
-* Greenfield projects allow for more freedom to design system
+* Brownfield projects allow for more freedom to design the system

 ##### !end-options